Binomial Bayes Factor

 Here you can find the raw data for this paper, in Matlab format, and also an Excel file reporting the fitted thresholds for the individual insects and for the aggregate data pooled across individuals, using the methods reported in the paper.

-I needed Matlab code to control a RED50 remote eye tracker made by SMI.
+For this paper, I needed Matlab code to control a RED50 remote eye tracker made by SMI.
 I was greatly helped by Frans Cornelissen’s iViewXToolbox, but it didn’t work for me out of the box.
 I fiddled around until I got my code working, but unfortunately for purposes of sharing, it’s all embedded in code to run the experiments we were doing.
-I’ve tried to pull out the key parts of my code in the hope it’s useful to anyone else trying this.
+The complete code is available in the zip file linked to above, but here I’ve tried to pull out the key parts of my code in the hope it’s useful to anyone else trying this.

 As described here, we had a PC running the experiment (displaying stimuli, collecting responses), connected via an ethernet cable to a laptop which controlled the eyetracker using SMI’s software.
 NB we had to turn off all the Windows firewall stuff in order for the two computers to communicate.
 The experiment was run using a GUI, ControlPanel.fig and its associated file ControlPanel.m.
 The experiment was started by typing “ControlPanel” in the Matlab window.
 DefineExptStructure.m handles the initial set-up.
 This creates the structure “expt”, which contains basically all the information about how the experiment is set up, the chosen parameters etc. This gets passed around to functions as needed. expt.ivx is a substructure which contains everything different functions need to know about the eyetracker.